krasserm/akka-analytics/README.md

       "org.apache.spark" %% "spark-streaming-kafka" % "1.0.1"
     )

-The reason for the `intransitive()` inclusion of `akka-persistence-experimental` and `akka-persistence-kafka` is that the [Spark Cassandra Connector](https://github.com/datastax/spark-cassandra-connector) and Spark Streaming depend on Akka 2.2.x but we additionally require (de)serializers and class definitions from these dependencies.
+The reason for the `intransitive()` inclusion of `akka-persistence-experimental` and `akka-persistence-kafka` is that Spark depends on Akka 2.2.x but we additionally require (de)serializers and class definitions from these dependencies.
 This is a temporary hack until Spark upgrades to Akka 2.3.x but `akka-persistence-experimental` 2.3.4 seems to work well with the serialization infrastructure of Akka 2.2.x.

 Event batch processing
 ----------------------